tomaytotomato/dev-setup/README.md

 |---------|------------|----------------|--------------------------------------------|
 | Kubuntu | 23.10      | Intel (64-bit) | [Desktop](https://kubuntu.org/getkubuntu/) |

-The structore of the files are like so:
+The structure of the files are like so:

   - main.yml
     - core.yml